linuswillner/react-console-emulator/README.md

       // What you return in this function will be output to the terminal return `test ${lowerCaseArg1}`
     },
-    explicitExec: true, // If your command outputs nothing to the terminal and you only need the function to be run, enable this
+    explicitExec: true, // If you need to execute your function again after the output has been emitted, enable }
 }
-}
 ```

 ## Async output

-If you terminal deals with HTTP requests or cross-component functionality, you may need to wait for a result before pushing to the output.
+If you terminal deals with HTTP requests or cross-component functionality, you may need to wait for a result before pushing to the output without relying on the function return time.

 **Note:** Doing output this way is a workaround, and ideally your output should be returned by the command function.
 This method will expose functions to you that you do not normally have access to due to React component encapsulation.
 Proceed with caution.